Custom intercom software architecture with video streaming, authentication, and visitor management

 Reference architecture for a modern video intercom

 Five logical tiers, with clean seams between them.
-If your build blurs two tiers you’ll pay for it at integration time.
+Blur two tiers together and you pay for it at integration time.

 Reach for a cloud-native architecture when: you’re a SaaS, an ISV, or a property-manager-facing product.
-Reach for a hybrid with a local NVR when you’re selling into buildings with strict uptime or privacy requirements (luxury residential, government, regulated healthcare).
+Reach for a hybrid with a local NVR when you sell into buildings with strict uptime or privacy needs (luxury residential, government, regulated healthcare).

 Transports: SIP, WebRTC, and when to use each

 Two call-delivery paths are in common use.
-Most serious products use both, for different endpoints.
+Most serious products run both, for different endpoints, and bridge them in the backend.

-Common pattern: door stations and in-unit monitors talk SIP to your backend; mobile and web clients talk WebRTC; the backend bridges.
-That gets you the reliability of SIP on the door and the latency of WebRTC on the phone.
+The common pattern: door stations and in-unit monitors talk SIP to your backend; mobile and web clients talk WebRTC; the backend bridges.
+That buys you the reliability of SIP on the door and the latency of WebRTC on the phone.
+Our Doorbell App did exactly this with a LiveKit SIP-to-WebRTC bridge, so any SIP door station works without swapping hardware.

 AI features that residents actually use

-Not every “AI” feature earns its place.
-These are the four that land in real deployments:
+Not every “AI” feature earns its panel space.
+These four land in real deployments.

 1. Face recognition with liveness / anti-spoof